rezashkv/diffusion_pruning/README.md

 ### 3. Install Project Dependencies

-Navigate to the project root directory and install the project source using pip:
+From the project root directory, install the dependencies:

 ```bash
 pip install -e .